TouchTone/make_contact/README.md

 This will use all the default arguments and create a file called
 <folderwithpictures>.jpg.
 Pick a folder with pictures that you like and try it
-(pick one with less than 100 pictures to keep the run time low for testing ;).
+(pick one with less than 100 pictures to keep the run time fast for testing ;).
 Open an image viewer for the contact.jpg and just keep it open.
 Pretty, no?
 So, what else do you need?